keefertaylor/TezosKit/README.md

 * Registering as a delegate
 * Originating accounts
 * Examining upgrade votes
-* Deploying / Examining smart contracts
+* Deploying / Examining / Calling smart contracts

 The library is extensible allowing client code to easily create additional RPCs and signed operations, as required.